 - Corticosteroid therapy is useful in cases of shock.
 Usually hypovolemic shock develops due to dehydration.

-- Medications that soothe the intestine and bind noxious agents can also be used in supportive therapy.
+- Dog medications that soothe the intestine and bind noxious agents can also be used in supportive therapy.

 - Parasitic infections are treated with anthelmintics.